zzzprojects/EntityFramework-Extensions/docs/pages/articles/improve-bulk-savechanges.md

 | BulkSaveChanges()      | 90 ms          | 150 ms         | 350 ms         |
 | BulkSaveChanges(false) | 60 ms          | 70 ms          | 140 ms         |

-For SQL Server, performance improvment is around 2x faster.
+For SQL Server, performance improvement is around 2x faster.

 For some provider like SQLite, performance improvement can be as high as 10x faster.